 Computers and high tech

-This high powered computer – a Mac Plus, was THE upgrade from the original 128k Mac.
+This high powered computer – a Mac Plus, was THE upgrade from our original 128k Mac.
 This one helped in the design of the Tulip/Kastner Rope pattern in the background.
 Note the advanced, stainless steel nail stripper, hatchet and scroll saw – all state of the art and advanced tech in 1987. – The rug wasn’t stylish then either.

 Jim grew up in a roofing family and always admired any decorative shingle project encountered and considered them to be “high art” and were always “looked up to”.
 Some of his first decorative projects go back to the early 1970’s and most are still being enjoyed to this day.
 He was forced to retire from active roofing due to a sudden stop after an unintended descent from a roof.
 After recovering the use of his legs, he attended Seneca College School of Communication Arts (Toronto) for a diploma in computer graphics.
 He went on to establish a small, specialty printing company keeping his decorative shingle skills honed.
 In 2002 he released a data CD on decorative shingles called “Before the Tin Man” which became a huge hit in a very, minuscule market.